This critical carrier of immunity and detox pathways needs regular maintenance in order to function optimally. Here, learn how to cleanse your lymph.

-At LifeSpa.com, my goal is to bring you this new science now, and not wait ten years to integrate this knowledge into our healthcare system.
-Science alone, in my opinion is not reliable enough, unless it is backed by clinical experience or time-tested wisdom.
-At LifeSpa, I write weekly about time-tested traditional practices that are also backed by science.
+At LifeSpa.com, my goal is to bring you this new science now, and not wait 10 years to integrate this knowledge into our healthcare system.
+Science alone, in my opinion, is not reliable enough unless it is backed by clinical experience or time-tested wisdom.

 6-Step Lymph Detox Plan

-Step 1: Manjistha – to support the lymph and liver.
+Step 1: Manjistha – to support the lymphatic system and liver

 Step 1 Directions: Take 2 capsules in the AM and 1 before bed.

 Brahmi (Centella asiatica) is Ayurveda’s premier herb for brain function and mental clarity.
-(4) Recently, studies have found that brahmi (not to be confused with bacopa) supports the health of the skin both on the inside of the intestinal tract as well as the outer skin of the body.
-(4) Numerous brahmi antioxidant constituents have been found to support micro-circulation and lymph flow as well.
-(4) With the new research on lymphatic vessels that drain the brain and central nervous system during sleep, brahmi may be the most effect herb for supporting brain health, cognitive function and brain lymph drainage.
-(4)
+Recently, studies have found that brahmi (not to be confused with bacopa) supports the health of the skin both on the inside of the intestinal tract as well as the outer skin of the body.
+Numerous brahmi antioxidant constituents have been found to support micro-circulation and lymph flow as well.
+With the new research on lymphatic vessels that drain the brain and central nervous system during sleep, brahmi may be the most effective herb for supporting brain health, cognitive function, and brain lymph drainage.4

 Step 2 Directions: Take 2 capsules in the AM and 1 before bed.